Picking a Rendering Mode

 This section belongs entirely to Internet Explorer.
 In IE4.x/Win and IE5.x/Win, you were able to write fairly sloppy values.
 For example:

-h2 {font-size: 18 px;} /* one too many spaces */
+h1 {color: FF0000;} /* missing the octothorpe! */ h2 {font-size: 18 px;} /* one too many spaces */ table {width: 500;} /* where's the unit? */

-In the first rule, the color value is missing the octothorpe (#) that is required in front of any hexadecimal color value.
-The second rule has an invalid space between the number 18 and the unit px, and this entirely changes the meaning of the value.
+, and this entirely changes the meaning of the value.
 For the third rule, there is no unit at all.
 Should the table be 500 furlongs wide?
 500 stadia?
 500 angstroms?

 A Quick Aid To Learning